Adrjanjan/spark-tp/README.md

 ## [Stream consumer](consumer)

-Simple application build with Spring & Kotlin to perform analytics on _task-event_ data using Apache Spark Streaming.
+Simple script in Python used to perform analytics on _task-event_ data using Apache Spark Streaming.
+To run it use the following command:

+> $SPARK_HOME/bin/spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.2.0 consumer.py

 ## [Kafka](kafka)